mark-watson/PythonAIBook/manuscript/Preface.md

 ## Using the Example Code

 The example code that I have written for this book is Apache 2 licensed so feel free to reuse it.
 I also use several existing open source packages and libraries in the examples that use liberal-use licenses (I link GitHub repositories, so check the licenses for applicability in your projects).
-Most of the deep learning examples and the few "classic" machine learning examples in this book are available as Jupyter notebooks in the **jupyter_notebooks** directory that can be run as-is on [Google Colab](https://colab.research.google.com) (or install Jupyter locally on your laptop) or the equivalent Python source files are in the **deep-learning** directory.
+Some of the deep learning examples and the few "classic" machine learning examples in this book are available as Jupyter notebooks in the **jupyter_notebooks** directory that can be run as-is on [Google Colab](https://colab.research.google.com) (or install Jupyter locally on your laptop) or the equivalent Python source files are in the **deep-learning** directory.
 One advantage of using Colab is that most of the required libraries are pre-installed.

 The examples for this book are in the GitHub repository [https://github.com/mark-watson/PythonPracticalAIBookCode](https://github.com/mark-watson/PythonPracticalAIBookCode).